 \section{Discussion}

 We have shown that five information-theoretic approaches to devising summaries are equivalent in \cref{sec:epe}.
-Furthermore, as shown in \cref{sec:related}, other methods can be understood as special or limiting cases of minimising the expected posterior entropy (EPE) which should be the practitioner's choice because it is straightforward to evaluate compared with mutual information or Kullback-Leibler divergence, can incorporate prior information, and is conceptually simple.
-We also characterised the notion of sufficient, lossless, and optimal summaries in \cref{sec:background}--distinctions that are important for developing compression algorithms and resolving misunderstandings, as discussed in \cref{sec:maxinfo}.
+Furthermore, as shown in \cref{sec:related}, other methods can be understood as special or limiting cases of minimizing the expected posterior entropy (EPE) which should be the practitioner's choice because it is straightforward to evaluate compared with MI or KL divergence, can incorporate prior information, and is conceptually simple.
+We also characterized the notion of sufficient, lossless, and optimal summaries in \cref{sec:background}---distinctions that are important for developing compression algorithms and resolving misunderstandings, as discussed in \cref{sec:maxinfo}.

-We compared various methods on a benchmark problem (\cref{sec:benchmark}), the inference of parameters of a population genetics model (\cref{sec:population-genetics}), and learning the parameters of a model for growing trees (\cref{sec:tree}).
-Minimising the EPE yields highly informative summaries--even for complex and multimodal posteriors--while achieving the long-standing goal of ``find[ing] methods which do not require a preliminary subjective feature selection stage'' \citep[p.~147]{Prangle2018}.
+We compared various methods on a benchmark problem (\cref{sec:benchmark}), a population genetics model (\cref{sec:population-genetics}), and a model for growing trees (\cref{sec:tree}).
+Minimizing the EPE yields highly informative summaries while achieving the long-standing goal of ``find[ing] methods which do not require a preliminary subjective feature selection stage'' \citep[p.~147]{Prangle2018}.
 But there is no free lunch: We instead have to choose a compression and density estimation architecture.
-Choosing appropriate architectures can improve performance, reduce the number of simulations required \citep{Chan2018}, and even allow summaries to generalise across datasets of different sizes as demonstrated in the benchmark and growing trees experiments.
+Choosing appropriate architectures can improve performance, reduce the number of simulations required \citep{Chan2018}, and even allow summaries to generalize across datasets of different sizes as demonstrated in the benchmark and growing trees experiments.